Talking to trans people: Ten Terms you need to Know

 7. Transitioning: This is the journey of changing from your sex assigned at birth.
 It can include a change of name, change of pronouns used, surgery, hormones and, eventually, seeking legal recognition of a person’s gender identity.

-8. Deadnaming: When you call a trans person by their previous name (i..e. the name used before transitioning), this is deadnaming.
+8. Deadnaming: This is when you call a trans person by their previous name (i.e. the name used before transitioning).
+Deadnaming is hurtful: Use the person’s present name whenever possible.

 9. Pronouns (he or she): Often, a trans person’s chosen name indicates their gender preference.
 For example, a trans person called Connor would typically be referred to as “he.”